jpzk/kafcache/README.md

 libraryDependencies += "com.madewithtea" %% "kafcache" % "1.0.0"
 ```

-## Use memcached for your state stores
+## Use Memcached

+For more information on Memcached have a look at its documentation on https://memcached.org/.

 ```
   val store = Stores